Valentines Day Theme for Preschool

 Have them describe how it feels and match it to its mate.

 Put a lot of crushed ice in your table.
 Add red food coloring or paint to about 1/4 to 1/2 cup of water and mix.
-Pour it all overthe ice.
+Pour it all over

 Provide your children with typical water play items such as spoons, cups, sifters, etc. and, don't forget mittens!